Am I Eligible for Gratuity After 4 Years and 8 Months at My Job?

 Hi,

-What if the an employee has completed more then 12 years of employment and thereafter resigned, but the previous employer is not paying up the gratuity which is equal to 12 months basic calculated on the last month's drawn salary {please correct me were I am wrong} what can be done?
+What if an employee has completed more than 12 years of employment and thereafter resigned, but the previous employer is not paying the gratuity, which is equal to 12 months of basic salary calculated based on the last month's drawn salary?
+What can be done?

 Ajjuji